+HST 240.
 Modern Germany

-Survey of German history since 1815, with principal emphasis on the period 1848-1945.
-Main topics include historic characteristics of major German regions, emergence of a modern industrial economy, the failed liberal revolution in 1848, unification, politics of Imperial Germany, promise and failure of democracy in the Weimar Republic, rise and fall of Nazism, and emergence of a united, democratic Germany out of the divided society of the postwar era.
-Primary emphasis is on the struggle between liberalism and authoritarianism in shaping modern Germany, but the course also explores major social, economic and cultural developments.
+Survey of German history since 1815, with emphasis on the period 1848-1945.
+Topics include historic characteristics of major German regions, emergence of a modern industrial economy, the failed liberal revolution in 1848, unification, politics of Imperial Germany, promise and failure of democracy in the Weimar Republic, rise and fall of Nazism, and emergence of a united, democratic Germany out of the divided society of the postwar era.
+Emphasis is on the struggle between liberalism and authoritarianism in shaping modern Germany, but also explores major social, economic and cultural developments.
 (ESPIT/GP)